 Dynamic financial reporting is the future of financial and accounting analytics.
-With a ‘superpower’ to look beyond your numbers and collect data and insights, managers will make informed decisions and strategies.
+Managers will make informed decisions and strategies with a ‘superpower’ to look beyond your numbers and collect data and insights.

 Ideally, your financial statements solution will work in tandem with your business intelligence software and ERP to facilitate the sourcing and management of data.
 Phocas Financial Statements, for example, is an add-on to Phocas business intelligence software and integrates with a variety of top ERP systems such as Infor, Epicor, Microsoft, MYOB, Oracle and SAP.

 To find out more about the new financial solution, watch this 35 minute video that includes an explanation from an in-house expert, a quick demo showcasing how it works and some feedback from early adopters.